-Landlords need to provide and maintain their rental properties in a reasonable state of repair.
+Landlords must provide and maintain rental properties in a reasonable state of repair.
 This means making sure they’re safe and healthy to live in.

-Landlords must comply with all legislative building, health and safety requirements.
-This means keeping the plumbing, electrical wiring and anything to do with the structure of the house safe and working properly.
-This includes making sure that locks and fastenings are adequate.
+Landlords must meet all legal building, health, and safety requirements.
+This means keeping the plumbing, electrical wiring and structure of the house safe and in working order.
+This includes making sure that locks and fastenings work too.

 In this section

-Tenants and landlords are responsible for different tasks around the grounds of a property.
+Tenants and landlords are responsible for different tasks in the grounds of a property.

 Find out who is responsible for installing and maintaining digital television, phone and internet services.